-Although the Delhi Metro is not the first in India but it can be said to be the first of its kind in the country.
-Constructed with utmost architectural brilliance and state of art facilities the Delhi metro is very different from the other metro rails in the world.
-Apart from being technologically sound the one thing that has been given prime importance within the Delhi metro is security.
+Although the Delhi Metro is not the first metro railway in India, it can be said to be the first of its kind in the country.
+Constructed with utmost architectural brilliance and state-of-the-art facilities, the Delhi Metro is very different from the other metro rails in the world.
+Apart from being technologically sound, the major aspect that has been given prime importance within the Delhi Metro is security.

-The Delhi Metro railway is being constructed in Phases.
-Most of the routes under Phase 1 were completed before 2010.
-The second phase known as Phase II covers almost 79 stations and was successfully completed in 2010.
-The other projects in the pipeline are Phase III and IV which have a network spanning over 413 km and are expected to be ready by the end of 2020.
+The Delhi Metro is being constructed in phases.
+Most of the routes under Phase I were completed before 2010.
+The second phase, known as Phase II, covered 85 stations.
+It was also successfully completed by the end of 2010.
+The other projects in the pipeline are Phase III and IV, which are expected to be ready by the end of 2016 and 2021 respectively.

-The Delhi metro stations have small kiosks which provide food and beverages to the commuters.
-Some stations like Rajiv Chowk, Kashmere Gate, etc have big food outlets like McDonalds, Nirula's, Cafe coffee Day, etc. IRCTC has also opened a set of food kiosks which will serve traveling passengers with snacks and delicacies at reasonable rates.
-The kiosk will be called as "Food Track" and will offer light snacks and mini meals.
+The Delhi Metro stations have small kiosks that provide food and beverages to the commuters.
+Some stations like Rajiv Chowk, Kashmere Gate, etc., have popular food outlets like McDonald’s, Nirula's, Cafe Coffee Day, etc. IRCTC has also opened a set of food kiosks that serve passengers with snacks and delicacies at reasonable rates.
+The kiosks (Food Tracks) offer light snacks and mini meals.

 Line 1: Dilshad Garden - Rithala (Red Line)

-The distance covered between Dilshad Garden - Rithala is 25.15 km.
+The distance between Dilshad Garden and Rithala is 25.15 km.
 There are 21 stations on this route.
-The metro trains runs at a frequency of 4 minutes.
-The fare for traveling on this line ranges from Rs.
+The metro trains run on an average frequency of four minutes.
+The fare for travelling on this line ranges from Rs.
 8 to Rs.
 23.